 Recipe courtesy of Waitrose.

-What do you think of these Edd Kimber’s Amaretto Creams?
+So what do you think of these Edd Kimber’s Amaretto Creams?
 Do you also fancy making some?

 As always, share your thoughts in the comments below ↓